 - Scoria in the coarse grades is made up of rather big pieces, which all grip onto each other and lock together leaving large air spaces between them, allowing more water to be stored in the water reservoir with less space being occupied by rocks.

-Can Other Rocks be Used as Substitutes?
+Can Other Rocks be Used in Wicking Beds?

 Scoria is classed as a structural lightweight aggregate according to the ASTM C 330 Standard Specification for Lightweight Aggregates for Structural Concrete, where: